JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- Face in hero7 broken
-- Testing
+- Automated testing
 - Some fourCCs should always be arrays (devc,strm)
-- Take potential nested arrays into account f[8]
+- Take potential nested arrays into account f[8]?
+Never found one to test
 - Add filtering options (GPS, Accel, Gyro...)
-- Automated testing
 - Interpret data
 - Create additional package for extracting the binary data form mp4/mov files
 - Create additional package for converting the data to other formats